 Taking a break along the river:

-One of my favorite parts of town we passed through was the new Arena District, where we saw Nationwide Arena, home of the Columbus Blue Jackets, the city’s NHL team.
+One of my favorite parts of town we passed through was the Arena District, where we saw Nationwide Arena, home of the Columbus Blue Jackets, the city’s NHL team.
 I’m still a Penguin fan, but you have to root for the underdogs in Columbus.
-It was disappointing to see them come so close to a playoff spot this year and miss out.
+As long as they don’t take our spot in the playoffs!

 Not far from Nationwide was Huntington Park, the home of the Clippers, the city’s minor league baseball team.
 This blow-up figure reminded me of the Phillies’ mascot, but the Clippers are actually a Cleveland Indians affiliate.